Tomás Frías

 Tomás Frías Ametller (21 December 1805 – 10 May 1884) was a Bolivian lawyer and politician who served as the 17th President of Bolivia twice nonconsecutively from 1872 to 1873 and from 1874 to 1876.
-Having graduated as a lawyer and worked as a tradesman, he soon decided to enter the world of politics.
-His long political career began in 1837, when he was sent to France in Bolivia's first ever foreign delegation.
+Having graduated as a lawyer and worked as a merchant, he soon decided to enter the world of politics.
+His long political career began in 1831, when he was elected to represent Potosí in the Chamber of Deputies.
+This was followed by his first diplomatic posting when he was sent to France in Bolivia's first ever foreign delegation.

 Of his many ministerial positions, the first Frías held was that of Minister of Public Instruction.
+Throughout the tenure of this first position, Frías carried out wide and sweeping reforms in Bolivian education, establishing statutes and promulgating decrees that played a major role in the country for well over a century.
 In the following decades, he was to hold several more high positions, namely during the administration of José María Linares.
 It was during Linares' presidency that Frías worked to solve the anarchic state of Bolivia's fiscal framework.
 Having been exiled in 1849, he was again forced outside Bolivia when Mariano Melgarejo seized power in 1864.
 Several years later, in 1870, he moved to La Paz, coincidentally around the same time the revolution that ousted Melgarejo erupted.
 After the caudillo was dethroned, Frías was elected to the National Assembly of 1871, witnessing the violent closure of said apparatus by President Agustín Morales in 1872.